 - Financial inclusion barriers push individuals towards informal financial channels, increasing the risks of financial crimes.

 - Cybersecurity risks and technological advancements require robust measures to protect financial systems.

 - Trade-based money laundering utilizes legitimate trade transactions for illicit funds.

 - Economic sanctions and restrictions impact financial systems and cross-border transactions.

 Overview Of the MENAFATF

 The organization aims to raise awareness about the risks that money laundering and terrorism funding present to countries in the Middle East and North Africa region.
 On the other hand, this threat may be effectively addressed by cooperation among nations in the MENA region.
-It also ais to recall the United Nations' efforts to combat money laundering and terrorism funding.
+It also aims to recall the United Nations' efforts to combat money laundering and terrorism funding.

-Whereas, nations in the MENA region should work together to comply with these requirements to develop an effective system that does not conflict with their culture and values, legal frameworks, or constitutional law.
+Whereas nations in the MENA region should work together to comply with these requirements to develop an effective system that does not conflict with their culture and values, legal frameworks, or constitutional law.

-As a result, the Governments of 14 nations resolved to create MENAFATF as a FATF Style Regional Body (FSRB) in an initial Ministerial Meeting held in Manama, Bahrain on November 30, 2004.
+As a result, the Governments of 14 nations resolved to create MENAFATF as a FATF Style Regional Body (FSRB) in an initial Ministerial Meeting held in Manama, Bahrain, on November 30, 2004.
 The Kingdom of Bahrain has agreed to host the organization's headquarters.

 The MENAFATF is a voluntary and cooperative organization that is apart from any other international body or organization.
 It was founded by a contract between the nations of its members and is not based on an international convention.
 To fulfill its goals, it establishes its own activities, laws, rules, and processes and collaborates with other international organizations, most notably the FATF.